 Vitamin C offers protection against immune system deficiencies, and is especially helpful in terms of reducing duration of illness once you get sick.
 There was a study that also showed how well vitamin C could reduce the frequency of bronchospasm, as in asthma.
 It is helpful for smokers too, as nicotine is a drug mugger of vitamin C.

-Vitamin C is discussed above in regards to mood improvement, since it participates in chemical pathways that make neurotransmitters.
-Vitamin C can be eaten too – citrus fruits, tomatoes, bell peppers, strawberries and dark, leafy greens.
-You can also supplement.
+Vitamin C is discussed above in regards to mood improvement since it participates in chemical pathways that make neurotransmitters.
+Vitamin C can be eaten too – citrus fruits, tomatoes, bell peppers, strawberries, and dark, leafy greens.
+You can also supplement it.
 Vitamin C is available everywhere, and there are many good brands.
-If you’re interested in shopping with me, I have an Ester C blend that is gentle on the stomach and offers impeccable absorption of this antioxidant.
-It also contains rutin.
-CLICK HERE to learn more.

 While C is good for immunity, it is not good at killing invaders that infect you, so let me give you my three favorite options for that.

 Eucalyptus Essential Oil

 This is a great natural fix for when you are actually sick.
 When I was down with the flu, one of the best ways I found to open up sinus passages and temporarily stop coughing was with eucalyptus essential oil.
 I would put two drops in a pot of just-boiled hot water, then cover myself up with a blanket or big towel and steam inhale.
 (After a few days, I switched over to an essential oil by DoTerra called “Breathe.”)